-Urgent - We will complete the work within five calendar days - This is for work where there is no risk to you or your family, but it is causing inconvenience.
+Urgent: We will complete the work within five calendar days, though some urgent repairs will be completed within three calendar days.
+'Urgent repairs' are repairs where there is no risk to you or your family but which are causing you inconvenience.

-Routine - We will complete the repair within 28 calendar days - This is for work, where the fault does not cause problems straight away or make it dangerous for people in the property or outside, but still needs to be done quite soon.
+Routine: We will complete the repair within 28 calendar days.
+'Routine repairs' are repairs where the fault does not cause problems straight away or make it dangerous for people in the property or outside but still needs to be done quite soon.